Proof of Age Standards Scheme: Acceptance

 Proof of Age Standards Scheme's goal is to become the preferred standard in proving the age of Britons, with 5 million cards issued since 2001 and 200,000 in 2017 to 2018.

 Several trade bodies currently support PASS: Association of Convenience Stores, British Beer and Pub Association, British Institute of Innkeeping, UK Hospitality and the Wine and Spirits Trade Association.
 In addition the Home Office, the Chartered Trading Standards Institute, National Police Chiefs' Council and Security Industry Authority also support the organisation.

 It is the responsibility of retailers not to supply alcohol, tobacco, and other age-restricted products to people below the legal purchasing age.
 Checking a proof of age card protects them against inadvertently making sales to underage people who may look older than they really are.
 Some places requiring proof of age will not accept some cards, despite the PASS hologram.
 Retailers and licensees have the right to refuse to sell a product or deny entry to an individual even if they possess a PASS endorsed card.
 In 2011, more than 500,000 holders of a PASS endorsed card were refused entry to pubs and clubs.
 As a result, in 2014 the police and Security Industry Authority, which licences doorstaff, agreed to permit their logos to be displayed on PASS cards displaying a standardised design.
-In 2017, the Passport Office urged passport-holders to leave their passports at home and use a PASS card on nights out.
+In 2017, HM Passport Office urged passport-holders to leave their passports at home and use a PASS card on nights out.

 In 2019, PASS agreed to develop Standards for the Presentation of Digital Proof of Age with the purpose of enabling the Home Office to amend the Mandatory Licensing Conditions so that approved forms of both digital and physical proof of age could be accepted by licensees for the purpose of demonstrating due diligence.